 The most important reason why you need the best VPN for Mac is privacy-related.
 This kind of application encrypts your data.
 Therefore, you become invisible on the Web.
 Websites and even your ISP (Internet Service Provider) won’t be able to collect anything.
 Then, you can use a VPN to access services that you can’t normally access.
 This can be the US version of Netflix, Hulu, or Amazon Prime Video.
 This goes hand in hand with evading censorship in certain countries around the world.
 And finally, there’s the question of keeping malware at bay.
 These are only a few prominent reasons why using a powerful VPN is always a good idea, especially these days.

-Lastly, we’d also like to say that you can share your VPN connection from your Mac.
+Lastly, we’d also like to say that you can share your VPN connection with your Mac.
 This means that a single VPN subscription can be shared across your household in an easy manner, protecting numerous devices at once.

 Are There Any Drawbacks When Using a Mac VPN?